srcoulombe/comp-550/README.md

    * precision result for classification

 ### Matlab-based method:
-We were interested to offload heavy computation to Minka's fastfit matlab implementation, as the pure python implementation was taking a long time to train on personal laptops.
+We were interested to offload heavy computation to [Minka's fastfit matlab implementation](https://github.com/tminka/fastfit), as the pure python implementation was taking a long time to train on personal laptops.
 We were unable to automate this offloading using matlab.engine from python (that enables using Matlab functions in python).

+To run the Matlab-based method, all you need is a working version of Matlab (tested on Matlab R2016b, MacOS), and Python.
+The _**matlab/**_ directory is a combination of [Minka's fastfit](https://github.com/tminka/fastfit) and dependencies from [Minka's lightspeed](https://github.com/tminka/lightspeed).

  As it is now, 3 things have to be done manualy to offload heavy-computation (trainParameter) to matlab.
  - transfer python pickle cross-validation splits to .mat file